cantstopcoding/tolstoy_must_reads/notes.md

 2. That book needs to intantiate a book
 3. We need to scrape the summary of that book
 4. We need to scrape the summary of that book and add them to that instance

+I want to refactor the zipping and do an object at a time And I want to do my CLI better
+	-Having a hard time because of the the goodbye method -I want to simplify the CLI even more
+I want to find a way where I can only call the website once